Tigase Cluster Presence Issue

 These logs show the step we called 'establishing' the clustering.

-Added by Artur Hefczyc almost 5 years ago
+Added by Artur Hefczyc about 5 years ago

 Yes, this is strange.
 I cannot think of anything which may cause such a problem.
 It definitely requires some closer examination.